ArduPilot/ardupilot_wiki/common/source/docs/common-vicon-for-nongps-navigation.rst

 To fly in circle mode take off in LOITER and then move so you are 1m from the center of the room, pointing towards the middle of the room.
-Then switch to Circle mode and the vehicle should start circling, keeping it's nose pointed at the center of the circle.
+Then switch to Circle mode and the vehicle should start circling, keeping its nose pointed at the center of the circle.
 You can try pushing up CIRCLE_RATE to higher values (in degrees/second) as you get more confident.
 The video at the top of this page has CIRCLE_RATE=150 for a 150 degree/second circle.